Signet Jewelers Ltd CEO Virgin - GuruFocus.com

 On May 23, 2023, Virginia Drosos, CEO of Signet Jewelers Ltd (SIG, Financial), sold 10,000 shares of the company's stock.
-This insider sell comes amidst a year of insider trading activity that has seen Drosos sell a total of 50,000 shares and make no purchases.
-In this article, we will take a closer look at Virginia Drosos, Signet Jewelers Ltd, and the relationship between insider trading and stock price.
+This move comes as part of a series of transactions by Drosos over the past year, during which she has sold a total of 50,000 shares and purchased none.

 Who is Virginia Drosos?